 Tax credits, loans, Certified Local Government grants and small grants are available to individuals, groups and communities.

-Rehabilitation of historic structures and sites may qualify for a 50-percent credit with caps against state income taxes and 20-percent with no cap on federal income taxes.
+Rehabilitation of historic structures and sites may qualify for a tax credit of 50-percent with caps on state income taxes and 20-percent with no cap on federal income taxes.

 The Historic Preservation Revolving Loan fund lends money to approved preservation projects below the prime rate